 - Jackie Barrett

 - Thomas J. Grande

 Born in 1921, Gene Glick showed early entrepreneurial instincts as an advertising salesman on the Daily Echo at Shortridge High School and later as the operator of a charter bus service at Indiana University, where he earned his Bachelor of Science from the School of Business.
 As described in Tom Brokaw’s bestseller The Greatest Generation, Glick served in World War II immediately after the Normandy Invasion, moving with the army to free France and destroy Nazi power.
 As part of U.S. troops in Germany, he was one of the liberators of the Dachau Concentration Camp.

 Returning to Indianapolis after the war, Glick developed the GI loan program for a downtown bank, where he realized he wanted to spend the rest of his life building homes for families.
-He and Marilyn married in 1947, and that year they started Indianapolis Homes, a builder of affordable homes.
+He married Marilyn Koffman in 1947, and later that year the couple created Indianapolis Homes, a builder of affordable homes.
 They built four houses the first year and went on to build hundreds more, customizing them with their own formulas for comfort and decorative details.

 Indianapolis Homes evolved into the Gene B. Glick Company, one of the country’s leading apartment developers and operators.
 The company has built over 30,000 residential units and now manages more than 17,000 units in 10 states.
-Glick’s emphasis on business integrity, sound management, scrupulous property supervision and excellence in all aspects of business has won him numerous awards.
-He is a member of the National Housing Hall of Fame and is a Central Indiana Hall of Fame Laureate.
-He holds an honorary Doctorate of Laws Degree from Butler University.
-Gene Glick was recently chosen as an Indiana Living Legend by the Indiana Historical Society.
+Glick’s emphasis on business integrity, sound management, scrupulous property supervision and excellence in all aspects of business earned him numerous awards, including induction into the National Housing Hall of Fame and also being selected as a Central Indiana Hall of Fame Laureate.
+He held an honorary Doctorate of Laws Degree from Butler University and was chosen as an Indiana Living Legend by the Indiana Historical Society in 2002.

 Glick’s story is told in his autobiography Born to Build.